Viral Video Shows Chester Cop Striking Woman, But Police Say That’s Only Half The Story

 Sources told Eyewitness News that the brawl happened during a Widener University pub crawl.

-The university said it was not a “university-sanctioned event” in a statement:
+The university said in a statement it was not a “university-sanctioned event.”

 “An incident that led Chester police to arrest four individuals Saturday, March 16 on aggravated assault and other charges did not take place on the Widener University campus and was not a university-sanctioned event.
 The four people who were arrested are not Widener students.
 The matter is under investigation by Chester Police.”

-Police arrested several people, but it’s the officer appearing to hitting Difiore that has this typically quiet neighborhood clamoring.
+Police arrested several people, but it’s the officer appearing to hit Difiore that has this typically quiet neighborhood clamoring.

-“I was shocked,” Latine Bethea, a witness, said.
+“I was shocked,” witness Latine Bethea said.
 “I was really shocked.
 I couldn’t believe a man hit a female like that.”

 Cameron Thomas, another witness, said Difiore fell instantly.